Credit Bureau of Canada Collections

 Collectcents Inc. Credit Bureau OF Canada Collections Yes Dec 31, 2026

-Source: Service Alberta – Find out if a Business is Licenced (February 2026)
+Source: Service Alberta – Find out if a Business is Licenced (March 2026)

 Is Credit Bureau of Canada Collections a licensed collection agency in British Columbia?

-CollectCents Inc. operating as Credit Bureau of Canada Collections, holds an active debt collection licence issued by Consumer Protection BC.
+CollectCents Inc., operating as Credit Bureau of Canada Collections, holds an active debt collection licence issued by Consumer Protection BC.

 The table below shows confirmed licence records as of February 2026.